saeta/CS-249A-Reimplementation-In-Scala/README.md

 to support it.
 Perhaps because I had that experience, or perhaps also due to the features of the language, writing the GraphViz support was a snap.
 The longest time I spent was debugging the test.
-(Ended up being a typo in spelling out the comment on the first line. :-D) The full APIs allowed be to quickly write some debugging code, and I quickly figured out the problem.
+(Ended up being a typo in spelling out the comment on the first line. :-D) The rich Scala APIs allowed be to quickly write some debugging code, and I quickly figured out the problem.

+In comparison, the C++ implementation required changing the whole object hierarchy to support the double-dispatch callback mechanism.
+I really dislike that approach because it requires tight coupling in the object hierarchy.
+It's a cute solution, but it's unfortunately not the most sustainable, ideal implementation of handling these sorts of application requirements.

+Note: for those who are reading this and haven't taken CS249A, Double dispatch is Professor Cheriton's method for implementing methods that would normally have a verb as their name.
+Professor Cheriton advocates an attribute-only interface.
+A method, such as `printSelfToStdOut()` would instead be a functor and the receiving object above would also be a functor, whose `apply` method would simply call the functor passing in itself.

+# Conclusions #
+Having rewritten almost everything, I am very pleasantly surprised at how easy it was to:

+ - Pick up Scala ([Programming In Scala][pis1ed] is a huge leg up.
+I'm glad it has been made available publicly.)
+ - Set up the tools (thanks to Typesafe's freely available stack)
+ - Write and refactor Scala thanks to the Scala-IDE

+The Scala implementation took a fraction of the man hours, and I think is much more simple than the C++ implementation.
+The Scala implementation comes in around 400 lines of code (excluding tests; 200 more lines for tests), a factor of 20 less.
+While Scala is a much richer language with much more complex features, I think Scala is a huge win in terms of maintainability, flexibility, and developer productivity.

+## Future work ##
+There are a few things to add to this project:

+ - A real-time scheduler.
+ - Segment capacity
+ - More fleshed out ADTs for capacity, and shipment sizes.

 [pis1ed]: http://www.artima.com/pins1ed/ "Programming In Scala, 1st Edition"
 [cs249a]: http://cs249a.stanford.edu/ "CS 249A Website"